Becoming a Volunteer

 - Creating a new garden area beside the ballroom.
 This will allow for more outside seating for the Chapel Cafe and an enclosed rose garden (our lovely deer visitors are partial to a nibble on roses so we have several in pots waiting to go out once there is a suitable fenced area).
 Project started Nov 2019

 - Restoration of the Entrance Hall .
 Some of the work for this planned project will need to be done by skilled experts but we are hoping that much of it will be carried out by volunteers.
 This might include preparing the walls for painting with breathable lime based paint, preparing and painting the woodwork, cleaning and repainting the plaster cornicing.
-Project planned for 2020.
+Project planned for 2020 (due to the coronavirus pandemic planning for this has been suspended).

 - Creating seating areas around the site for visitors and volunteers to sit, rest and rejuvenate.